chromium/chromium/docs/testing/web_platform_tests.md

 notification mechanism.
 This includes new tests that fail in Chromium, as well as new failures introduced to an existing test.
-Test owners are encouraged to create an `DIR_METADATA` file in the appropriate `external/wpt/` subdirectory that contains at least `monorail.component` fields, which will be used by the importer to file the bugs.
+Test owners are encouraged to create an `DIR_METADATA` file in the appropriate `external/wpt/` subdirectory that contains at least the `monorail.component` and `buganizer_public.component_id` fields, which the importer will use to file bugs.
 For example, `external/wpt/css/css-grid/DIR_METADATA` looks like:

 ```
 monorail {
   component: "Blink>Layout>Grid"
+}
+buganizer_public {
+  component_id: 1415957
 }
 team_email: "layout-dev@chromium.org"
 ```